Benmartin432/NFL_Draft_2025_Quarterback_Analysis/README.md

 # NFL_Draft_2025_Quarterback_Analysis
 I used Tableau to analyze the top 2025 NFL Draft prospects at the quarterback position to determine who will be the best among them and wrote a thorough analysis to discover the truth.
 I uncovered the best, hidden gems, dark horse candidates, and players to stay away from.

 UPDATE: Since I completed this report in February 2025, NFL teams have seemed to agreed with me.
 The hidden gem I identify in the report ended up going in the 1st round with a team trading up to get him because they valued him so much.
 The other hidden gem was drafted in the 3rd round to eventually become the team's starting quarterback.
-One player I idenfied as being fool's gold, other teams agreed and he wasn't drafted until the 5th round.
+One player I idenfied as being someone to be cautious of in selecting, other teams agreed, and he wasn't drafted until the 5th round.
 Looks like the numbers don't lie.

+--Note: For context purposes, 1st round is considered star or starting potential, 3rd round is starting or role player to become eventual starter, 5th round is a project bench player or won't make the roster.